elotroalex/chiens/_texts/translation.md

 - {:.pr} the knowing ruses of conferences with no rhyme or reason on the quicksand.
 - The wrecker's cow, the Calvary rains and the waves
 - bewitch with snakes, with palaver, with kelp
-- the lighthouse disjoint with eagle blood.
+- the lighthouse disjoints with eaglet blood.

 ---